Rules of Engagement

 "Any word from the ministry?"
 Her tone was quiet, exasperated.

 Her response was only a sigh as she looked out towards the ocean.
 The sun was setting now from the ocean side café they were sitting at.
 Her finger's nimbly circling the rim of her cup as she returned to her thoughts.
 This had been happening more frequently now, her senses and reflex's dulling when she relied on them most.
 She was exhausted from the last few days, she knew that.
 Maybe when she returned to London her mind and body could rest properly.
-At least this is what she hoped.
+At least that is what she hoped.

 "You've got to be joking!"
 Ron bellowed, his arms waving wildly in the air as he glared at the judge.